Nayef-S/MSc-Project/README.md

-# MSc-Project
+# PhD project
-Data, Literature and Code for the Msc project in Python and MATLAB
+Data, Literature and Code for the PhD in Python and MATLAB